exasol/row-level-security/doc/system_requirements.md

 #### Removing Users From Groups
 `req~removing-users-from-groups~1`

-Data Owners remove users for one or groups they are currently a member of.
+Data Owners remove users for one or more groups they are currently a member of.

 Covers: